mscibilia/subscription-system/README.md

 * Lombok - Provides annotations that generate boilerplate code for Java classes at compile time.
 Used to reduce time spent writing boilerplate code, making classes (especially POJOs) more succinct.

+* SpringDoc OpenApi UI - Automates generation of API documentation and deploys Swagger UI to a Spring Boot application.
+Used because it is simple and supports JSR-303.